asyncapi/generator/README.md

 Install both packages using [official installer](https://nodejs.org/en/download/).
 After installation make sure both packages have proper version by running `node -v` and `npm -v`.
 To upgrade invalid npm version run `npm install npm@latest -g`

-> The Generator is tested at the moment against Node 14 and NPM 6.
+> The generator is tested at the moment against Node 14 and NPM 6.
 Using newer versions is enabled but we don't guarantee they work well.
 Please provide feedback via issues.

 ## Using from the command-line interface (CLI)